icclab/jsdk4sdn/README.md

 Building and Installing SDK4SDN
 -------------------------------

+Note: For the latest and greates version of the SDK4SDN, clone the master branch of this repository.
+For the relases, please ses the [releases page here](https://github.com/icclab/jsdk4sdn/releases).

 To build the SDK4SDN from source, you need ZMQ.
 The SDK4SDN itself is build with maven.
 The following instructions were executed on a freshly installed ubuntu 14.04 server.
 Prepare the system by installing the packages: